jhchabran/monarized/README.md

 ### Contributing

 - This is very much a work in progress 🚧
+  - I adjust themes as I use them, meaning some get more work than the others.
+I'd gladly merge improvements, especially on the light themes!
 - The code structure could vastly be improved, but I am focused on making it look nice before anything else.
   - If you'd like to improve it, I'd gladly take a PR for it.
 - I you have an idea of some nice colors style, feel free to open a PR!